MANO-B/FELIS/README.md

 # FELIS for C-CAT database
-Function Especially for LIquid and Solid tumor clinical sequencing, for Japanese only.
+Functions Especially for LIquid and Solid tumor clinical sequencing, for Japanese only.